Expat CEO of the Year Award

 The BBJ Expat CEO of the Year Gala is an invitation only event for the most important players in the Hungarian economy.
 The award is given to the foreign business leader who is determined to have made the most outstanding achievements in the previous year.

-In January 2020, BlackRock’s Melanie Seymour was recognized as the Expat CEO of the Year.
-Taira-Julia Lammi, CEO of ABB Hungary Kft., won the award in 2019, while in 2018 the title went to Marc de Bastos Eckstein, CEO of thyssenkrupp Components Technology Hungary Kft.
-In 2017, it was Jörg Bauer, then of GE Hungary, in 2016 it was Jost Ernst Lammers, of Budapest Airport Zrt., and the inaugural award was presented in to Javier González Pareja, of Bosch Magyarország.
+After a COVID-induced delay to the gala of 18 months, Erik Slooten, CEO of Deutsche Telekom IT Solutions Hungary, was selected as the 2021 Expat CEO of the year.
+His immediate redecessor, albeit one named in January 2020, was BlackRock’s Melanie Seymour.
+Taira-Julia Lammi, CEO of ABB Hungary Kft., won the award in 2019, while in 2018, the title went to Marc de Bastos Eckstein, CEO of Thyssenkrupp Components Technology Hungary Kft.
+In 2017, it was Jörg Bauer, then of GE Hungary; in 2016 it was Jost Ernst Lammers, of Budapest Airport Zrt., and the inaugural award was presented in 2015 to Javier González Pareja, of Bosch Magyarország.

-Each year, our official event partner, the Hungarian Investment Promotion Agency, presents its own Partnership Award in recognition of the work of foreign-owned multinational firms for the use of local suppliers in their value chain and of their CEOs for the ambassadorial role they play in representing Hungary to their home boards.
-Over the years the award it has been presented to: Dale A. Martin, president-CEO of Siemens Zrt.
+Each year, our official event partner, the Hungarian Investment Promotion Agency presents its Partnership Award in recognition of the work of foreign-owned multinational firms for the use of local suppliers in their value chain and of their CEOs for the ambassadorial role they play in representing Hungary to their home boards.
+Over the years, the award has been presented to the following: Nevijo Mance, director of engineering, Jaguar Land Rover Hungary (2021); Dale A. Martin, president-CEO of Siemens Zrt.
 (2020); Kannan Prabhakar, projects chief of Apollo Tyres Hungary Kft.
 (2019); Frank Müller, head of the Regional Office of VW Group Eastern Europe (2018); Ekkehard Günter Philipp, CFO of Mercedes-Benz Manufacturing Hungary Kft.
 (2017); Naoyuki Takeuchi, CEO of Magyar Suzuki Zrt.
 (2016); and Kersten Bachmann, CEO of TAKATA Safety Systems Hungary Kft.
 (2015).

 PREVIOUS WINNERS OF BBJ EXPAT CEO OF THE YEAR